jeanimal/heuristica/README.md

 Take the Best was originally proposed for two-alternative choice tasks, e.g. given two cities, Rostock and Munich, which has a larger population?
 The heuristics had __cues__ like whether each city had a university or a soccer team in order to infer the __criterion__, population size.

-The key function heuristics must implement is __predictAlternative__ rather than the __predict__ function R users are more famliar with.
-PredictAlternative compares a pair of rows in the data set, indicating which row will be higher on the criterion, e.g. which of two cities has a greater population.
-See the vignettes for more details.
+The key function heuristics must implement is __predictRoot__ rather than the __predict__ function R users are more famliar with.
+This function compares a pair of rows in the data set, indicating which row will be higher on the criterion, e.g. which of two cities has a greater population.
+See the vignette [how to make a heuristic](vignettes/how-to-make-heuristic.Rmd) for more details.

 ## Key helper functions
 * [Cue validity](http://en.wikipedia.org/wiki/Cue_validity): A number from 0 to 1 indicating how often the cue would correctly predict the criterion in a two-alternative choice task.
-* pctCorrectOfPredictAlternative: Given a list of fitted models (which implement predictAlternative) and test data, returns a row with percent correct for each heuristic.
+* pctCorrectOfPredictPair: Given a list of fitted models (which implement predictPair) and test data, returns a row with percent correct for each heuristic.

 ## Models
-The package comes with the following models that implement predictAlternative.
+The package comes with the following models that implement predictPair.
 * __ttbModel__: An implementation of [Take The Best](http://en.wikipedia.org/wiki/Take-the-best_heuristic).
 It sorts cues in order of cue validity, making a decision based on the first cue that discriminates (has differing values on the two objects).
 * __dawesModel__: a.k.a.
 Dawes' Rule, which uses weights of +1 or -1 only.
 That is, it is a version of a [unit-weighted linear model](http://en.wikipedia.org/wiki/Unit-weighted_regression).
 (Excpetion: A cue with no variance-- every value is the same-- gets a weight of 0.)
 This was named after psychologist Robyn Dawes-- see citation below.
 * __franklinModel__: A cue-validity-weighted linear model.
 This was named after Ben Franklin, who described a weighted decision method similar to this.